sushma110396/kueue/benchmark/node-feasibility/README.md

 ## Limitations

 - Benchmarks were evaluated on a single-node Kind cluster with homogeneous node capacity.
-- The feasibility check evaluates CPU and memory requests against node allocatable resources.
+- The admission logic considered only CPU and memory availability when determining node feasibility.
 - Other scheduling constraints (for example, node affinity, taints, tolerations, topology constraints, and storage availability) were outside the scope of this benchmark.
 - Scheduler admission latency and throughput were not measured.
-- Future work includes evaluating heterogeneous multi-node clusters and benchmarking scheduler latency under larger workloads.
+- Future work includes evaluating heterogeneous multi-node clusters, incorporating additional scheduling constraints into the feasibility evaluation, and measuring scheduler admission latency under higher workload volumes.